 Sessions

-A session is one continuous run of a single agent against a single repo.
+A session is one continuous body of work against a single repo.
+In the

 inside the repo you ran from.